harleyszhang/llm_profiler/README.md

         bs (int, optional): _description_.
 Defaults to 1. seq_len (int, optional): batch size per GPU..
 Defaults to 522. generate_len (int, optional): The maximum numbers of tokens to generate, ignoring the number of tokens in the prompt.
-Defaults to 1526. ds_zero (int, optional): which DeepSpeed ZeRO stage to use..
-Defaults to 0. dp_size (int, optional): data parallelism size.
+Defaults to 1526. dp_size (int, optional): data parallelism size.
 Defaults to 1. tp_size (int, optional): tensor parallelism size.
 Defaults to 1. pp_size (int, optional): pipeline parallelism size.
 Defaults to 1.